Erasmus+ traineeship grant

 - Exceptions include physiotherapy students who compete for the traineeship grant through the student exchange competition due to contracts with partner universities.
 Such students must compete once a year for study exchange grant under the terms and conditions of student exchange.

-- The minimum period for a traineeship is for 2 months (60 days) and one time maxium period is for 6 months (in some cases, extension of the grant might be possible).
+- The minimum period for a traineeship is for 2 months (60 days) and one time maximum period is for 6 months (in some cases, extension of the grant might be possible).
 At the same time, Erasmus grants may be received several times for study or traineeships abroad, totalling up to 12 months maximum per each level of study.
 For example, you can get Erasmus grant as follows: 5 months for studies, 5 months for traineeship and 2 months for recent graduate traineeship.
+From the Erasmus International programme the traineeship period can be from mimumum 2 to maximum 3 months.

 - The traineeship to be carried out within the Erasmus programme must be a part of the student's study programme at UT.
 That means traineeship needs to be done under any kind of traineeship course available at UT.
 There is no requirement for minimum or maxium amount of credit points.
 The content of the traineeship abroad should be previously agreed with the programme manager of your studies at UT or with the traineeship supervisor at UT and the host institution.
 Before going abroad for the traineeship, the student must apply for a recognition of the traineeship abroad: that means a study plan with a traineeship plan and Online Learning Agreement (OLA) for trainee must be submitted to the Institute/College/School's office.